-Veterans (GI Bill®) and Social Security Beneficiaries and Employer Payments
+Social Security Beneficiaries and Employer Payments

-Students who receive benefits under programs of federal or state agencies, such as the Department of Veterans Affairs or the Social Security Administration must meet the payment deadlines of the University even if they have not yet received their benefits from the governmental agencies.
+Students who receive benefits under programs of federal or state agencies, such as the the Social Security Administration must meet the payment deadlines of the University even if they have not yet received their benefits from the governmental agencies.
 In cases where an agency can or will make payment directly to the University, the Bursar may defer receipt of the funds upon presentation of acceptable evidence from the agency.